 - [8] Is the subject property equitably assessed with similar properties? - a.
 Is the subject property assessed in the same manner as similar properties? - b.
+Is the rental rate for the restaurant equitable? - c.
 Is the capitalization rate used to prepare the subject assessment equitable? - [9] Is the subject property assessment correct? - a.
+Is the rental rate for the restaurant correct? - b.
 Is the capitalization rate used to prepare the assessment correct?